 However, what is clear is that, unlike the old VDP, the reason for the taxpayer’s non-compliance is now a major factor in determining the relief a taxpayer will receive under the new VDP.

 Restricted interpretation of ‘voluntary’

 Under the old VDP, CRA would consider that an application satisfied the voluntary criterion provided that CRA had not yet contacted the taxpayer or a related entity about the non-compliance or about a matter that would inevitably lead CRA to uncover the non-compliance.

 Under the new VDP, CRA will not accept disclosures as voluntary if CRA received information related to the non-compliance from another source.
 For example, if a taxpayer is named in an offshore information leak like the Panama Papers, CRA will no longer consider the taxpayer’s disclosure voluntary even if CRA has not contacted the taxpayer or a related entity.

 The new VDP application process

 Taxpayers can no longer initiate an application under the VDP without also releasing the taxpayer’s identity in the initial application.
 In addition, a taxpayer no longer benefits from a 90-day period from the initial application – during which the taxpayer is protected from CRA enforcement action – to prepare all the tax filings to correct the non-compliance.
-Instead, at the time the taxpayer initiates an application under the new VDP, the taxpayer must (1) release the taxpayer’s identity, (2) submit complete tax filings to correct the non-compliance and (3) pay the tax and an estimate of the interest.
+Instead, at the time the taxpayer initiates an application under the new VDP, the taxpayer must (1) release the taxpayer’s identity, (2) submit complete tax filings to correct the non-compliance and (3) pay an estimate of the tax (but not the interest).